A double species $^{23}$Na and $^{87}$Rb Bose-Einstein condensate with tunable miscibility via an interspecies Feshbach resonance: Results and discussions

 Limited by optical access, our setup does not have the capability of taking absorption images from the vertical direction.
-Judging from symmetry and the horizontal images, we can reasonably conjecture that the two clouds should be concentric with each other in that direction, with the smaller size Rb cloud totally wrapped around by Na atoms.
+Judging from symmetry and the horizontal images, we can reasonably conjecture that the two images should be concentric with each other in that direction, with the smaller size $^{87}$Rb cloud totally wrapped around by $^{23}$Na atoms.
+This is supported by the simulated density patterns and cross sections in Fig.~\ref{fig:BECThe}(c) and (d), respectively.
+As a result of the interspecies interaction, the $^{23}$Na BEC density becomes flat-topped.
 In future investigations, besides improving the observation capability, it may also worth to use another laser wavelength for the ODT to eliminate the differential gravitational sag so that the two clouds can be concentric in all 3 directions.
-Such a ``magic wavelength'' has been calculated to be 946.66 nm for Na and $^{87}$Rb \cite{Safronova06}.
+Such a ``magic wavelength'' has been calculated to be 946.66 nm for $^{23}$Na and $^{87}$Rb \cite{Safronova06}.

-Since the background $a_{\mathrm{NaRb}}$ need not to be tuned for double BEC creation, Feshbach resonance can be used solely for studying interspecies interaction induced effects.
-The 347.8 G $s$-wave resonance between Na and Rb atoms \cite{Wangfudong13} in their lowest-energy states has a width $\Delta = $ -4.9 G and is suitable for this purpose.
-Near the Feshbach resonance, $a_{\mathrm{NaRb}}$ varies as a function of the $B$ field:

-where the influence of another resonance at 478.8 G is also taken into account and $a_{\mathrm{bg}}$ = 66.8$a_0$ is the background scattering length in the vicinity of the resonant field $B_0$ \cite{Wangfudong13}.
-As depicted in Fig.~\ref{fig:tuning}(a), $a_{\mathrm{NaRb}}$ and thus the interspecies interactions can already be changed over a large range without going too close to the resonance where 3-body loss becomes large.

-To demonstrate this controllability, we have studied the sympathetic cooling of Rb by Na near the zero crossing of $a_{\mathrm{NaRb}}$.
-After preparing both atoms in their $\left|1, 1\right\rangle$ hyperfine levels in the crossed ODT with an adiabatic rapid passage, evaporative cooling is performed until a temperature of 1 $\mu$K is reached.
-The magnetic field is then brought up to different values above $B_0$ and evaporation is continued for the same amount before the Rb cloud temperature is measured.
-This measurement is shown in Fig.~\ref{fig:tuning}(b), where a clear temperature maximum is observed which reflects the reduced Na-Rb elastic collision cross section and thus thermalization rate.
-We fit the data with $T(B) = {T_{\rm{eq}}} + \Delta T\exp(-\eta{[{a_\mathrm{{NaRb}}}(B-\delta B)]^2})$ following Ref \cite{Thalhammer08}, where $a_{\mathrm{NaRb}}$ is derived from Eq.~\ref{resonance}, while $T_{\rm{eq}}$, $\Delta T$, $\eta$, and $\delta B$ are used as free parameters.
-The fit yields a zero crossing field of 352.0(6) G, in agreement with the value calculated from Eq.~\ref{resonance}.

-Near the zero crossing, $a_{\mathrm{NaRb}}$ varies with a small slope of 12$a_0$/G. Moreover, in the inset of Fig.~\ref{fig:tuning}(a), we find that $a_{\mathrm{NaRb}}$ becomes 60.2$a_0$ at 383.2 G and $g_{\mathrm{NaRb}}^2/g_{\mathrm{Na}}g_{\mathrm{Rb}} = 1$.
-This is a critical point from miscible to immiscible transformation.
-The slope here is only 0.3$a_0$/G. It is thus quite feasible to experimentally control $a_{\mathrm{NaRb}}$ with a resolution $<<$1$a_0$ around these magnetic field regions for studying non-interacting mixtures and miscibility related problems with high precision.